 Protecting the confidentiality and integrity of personal data is something that the Council takes extremely seriously.
-The Council is exposed to potential fines of up to EUR20 million (depending on the nature and severity of the infringement) for failure to comply with the provisions of the GDPR.
+The Council is exposed to large fines (depending on the nature and severity of the infringement) for failure to comply with the provisions of the GDPR.